payne/slick-course/lessons/lessons.md

 .result
 ```

-Above is an example Action for selecting all Albums by the Spice Girls, let us dissect it.
+Above is an example Action for selecting all Albums by the Spice Girls.
 The first line creates a
  query on the ```AlbumTable``` table query object.  ```AlbumTable``` represents the query ```select * from albums```.
  Query objects have methods on them for adding clauses to an SQL statement.
 The filter method adds a WHERE clause so
  we are filtering down the results to only select albums by the Spice Girls.